 In this area we are rating interaction with coaches, players, and within the officiating crew.
 Is there too much or not enough conversation?
 Does the official try to officiate by just talking?
 Do the coaches display respect for the officials?
 Are the official's actions clearly understood?
-Does the referee talk to the players, or is he or she quiet on the floor?
-Are they confident in the use of their voice and whistle?
+Does the referee talk to the players, or are they quiet on the floor?
+Are they confident in the use of their voice and whistle, (signals assessed above)?
 Does the official respond correctly to abuse either from players/coaches or from fans?
 Do they issue too many warnings for abuse?
 Do they try to distance themselves from a situation or act too aggressively or with impatience?
-Do they correctly support their partner by changing sides?
+Do they correctly support their partner in abuse situations, by interposing themselves and or by changing sides?

-10. Anticipation and Keeping up with Play:

-Does the official consistently demonstrate an ability to keep up with the play?
+10. Anticipation and Keeping up with Play: (Assess each period in the written feedback area if there are notable differences) Does the official consistently demonstrate an ability to keep up with the play?
 Do they get caught up in the play or do they lag too far behind the play?
-Is the official positioned correctly?
-Do they anticipate a change in the direction of play (shot on net, turnover or end of possession, penalty expiration, etc...) and respond in a timely manner?
+Are they slow on fast breaks?
+Do they anticipate a change in the direction of play (shot on net, turnover or end of possession, penalty expiration, etc.) and respond in a timely manner?
 Additional issues to look for are: Does the official stay focused and concentrate for the entire game?
 Were there apparent mental lapses that affected the game?
 Is the official obviously fatigued?
 Have they slowed as the game progresses?